panayi/pes/README.md

 ### `yarn admin initialize`
 Seed a Firebase DB, and initial import to Algolia.
 You should typically run this to setup a new deployment.

+Run `yarn admin` to see all available admin operations.

 ### `yarn build`
 Build all the apps (UI, functions, database, admin).